thilandakshina/GIC.Cafe.Employee/README.md

 The project is integrated with SonarCloud for continuous code quality monitoring.
 You can view the detailed analysis at: [https://sonarcloud.io/summary/overall?id=thilandakshina_GICBankingSystem](https://sonarcloud.io/summary/overall?id=thilandakshina_GIC.Cafe.Employee&branch=main)
 (*I'll try write more unit test to cover 80% coverage)

-The project is integrated with SonarCloud for continuous code quality monitoring.
-You can view the detailed analysis at: https://sonarcloud.io/summary/overall?id=thilandakshina_GICBankingSystem